 The Lives in Transition (LIT) program is designed to assist individuals gain greater self-sufficiency, explore career/vocational options, and develop personal action plans.
-To successfully complete the program, students participate in two, threecredit classes: "Life Transitions" and "Coping With Stress and Depression."
+To successfully complete the program, students participate in two, three credit classes: "Life Transitions" and "Overcoming Barriers: A Holistic Approach to Student Success."
 Classroom activities and discussions cover topics, such as: